UltraEngine/Documentation/File_System.md

 # File System #
-The engine provides a powerful interface for reading and writing files on the hard drive or from a remove server.
+The engine provides a set of commands for reading and writing files on the hard drive or from a remove server.

 ## Classes ##
 | Name | Description |